-SCT S R
+SCT s R

-Lat combi e isolate ned BM r d or relapse Early combine relapse ed BM Isolat rela ed EM apse
+e isolate ned BM r Early combine relapse ed BM ed EM ipse

 MRD GR MRD PR MRD ND MRD GR MRD PR MRD ND Late Early

 MD No Yes Yes Yes Yes Yes No Yes

 MMD No Yes No No Yes Yes No No

-Matched donor is defined as at least 9 out of 10 HLA allele identical with high-resolution typing of HLA A, B, C, and DQ, DR. Mismatched donor is defined as less than 9 out of 10 HLA allele identical (= more than 1 antigen mismatch).
+\ Matched donor is defined as at least 9 out of 10 HLA allele identical with high-resolution typing of HLA A, B, C, and DQ, DR. \\ Mismatched donor is defined as less than 9 out of 10 HLA allele identical (= more than 1 antigen mismatch).
 Abbreviations: BM, bone marrow; GR, good response as defined by the specific SR-arm; HR, high risk; EM, extramedullary; MD, matched donor; MMD, mismatched donor; MRD, minimal residual disease after induction; ND, not done; PR, poor response, as defined by the specific SR arm; SCT, stem-cell transplantation; SR, standard risk.

 If SCT is not possible in a HR patient due to any reason, the outlook is very poor.
 This situation may arise either for the patient not reaching remission after cycle No. 3, or lack of donors or severe toxicities hindering SCT.
-We leave the decision of further treatment to the responsible physician, who may consider switching to experimental treatments (CAR T-cells, blinatumomab or Phase I or II studies if available), or administering further chemotherapy or changing to palliative treatment.
+We leave the decision of further treatment to the responsible physician, who may consider switching to experimental treatments (CAR T-cells, inotuzumab, blinatumomab or Phase I or II studies if available), or administering further chemotherapy or changing to palliative treatment.